mrbrown2207/ms_iv_ua/README.md

 - Attaching documents to an issue or a feature request (screen shots, requirements documents, etc.)
 - A stats page showing number of features added, issues closed etc.
 - Blog and testimonials
+- So many more really.
+It has great potential.

 ## Deployment

-- Used GitHub Pages to deploy the final version (https://mrbrown2207.github.io/ms_iv_ua/).
+- Used Heroku to deploy the final version (https://ms-iv-ua.herokuapp.com/).

 ## Credits